internetofwater/about.geoconnex.us/README.md

 # about.geoconnex.us
 A repository serving as a directory for repositories in the geoconnex.us project.
 See [project board](https://github.com/orgs/internetofwater/projects/5) to track issues across all of them

-There are four repositories other than this one in this project:
+There are many repositories other than this one in this project:

+## geoconnex.us software, infrastrucure, and documentation

 1. [internetofwater/geoconnex.us](https://github.com/internetofwater/geoconnex.us) is the persistent identifier registry (PID) for reference (community) and organizational hydrologic, environmental, and administrative features